solodev/ada-compliancy-text-resize/README.md

 ## CSS

-All required CSS is contained with mobile-menu.css
+All required CSS is contained with ada-compliancy-text-resize.css

 ## JavaScript

-All required JS is contained with mobile-menu.js
+All required JS is contained with ada-compliancy-text-resize.js

 ## External Resources